ezz456CH/mlat-coverage-map/README.md

 sudo chmod +x /opt/table/synctable/script/do_sync.sh
 ```

 Note: The mapbox access token in overlay.js is restricted to specific URLs.
-If you will use it, don't forget to change the "access_token" in overlay.js.
+If you will use it, don't forget to change the "mapboxgl.accessToken" in overlay.js.
 Otherwise, the map won't display

-Alternatively, you can change to another map if you want (=^･ω･^=)